Avoid Smoking and Restrict Alcohol

 Introduction.

 I write this from a very personal place.
 I grew up seeing a loved one suffer from a years long addiction to cigarettes.
 I saw the quality of this person life deteriorate year by year from the inability to breathe and incessant coughing to full blown illnesses that arrived too early.
 At the same time, friends and peers freely discussed their use of alcohol as a stress reliever or means of unwinding after work each day, frequently minimizing the long term effects.
-By and through these lived experiences and numerous conversations, one thing became absolutely clear to me.
-It is not about shrinking life or less fun by staying away from smoking or moderating alcohol.
+And through these lived experiences and numerous conversations, one thing became absolutely clear to me.
+It is not about shrinking life or having less fun by staying away from smoking or moderating alcohol.
 It is about creating life longer, brighter, more durable, and more fulfilling.
 And the great news.
 The rewards are not intangible.
 They are tangible.
 They are realized within days, weeks, and months of changing.
 If you have been grappling with the thought of reducing or quitting these habits, you are in the right place.

 Let’s unpack the profound ways smoking and alcohol affect your body and mind, and why making a shift could be one of the best decisions you will ever make.